doby162/witchazzan-server/README.md

 ## Run the server interactively
     lein repl
-this starts the server, and also plunks you down into a console where you can manually interact with the code.
-This will allow the administrator to invoke top level functions, such as setting the framerate of the game or making a player invincible.
+This starts the server, and plunks you down into a console where you can manually interact with the code.
+This will allow the administrator to invoke top-level functions, such as setting the framerate of the game or making a player invincible.

 Use `Ctrl+d` to quit.